 - Indexes are best used for looking back at historical context and not for forecasting.

-Explaining Index Numbers
+Explaining the Index Numbers

 Reading the Indexes

-The Informational Pros and Cons
+The Pros and Cons of Using the Indexes

-Indexes provide useful information including:
+Indexes provide useful information such as:

 - Even with their limitations, indexes show trends and changes in investing patterns.